The start of a new year is notoriously a time for contemplating making changes in life and this may well include ruminating about your career.

 How to deal with big changes in life?

 It could well be that the job you are in doesn’t match the natural abilities and interests that emerged as you advanced in years.
 The good news is that you’re never too old to consider a move into accountancy.

-If you are considering changing tack to become an accountant, or maybe you are already in finance and business and thinking about a top-up degree, then you clearly want to move forwards.
-Mont Rose College in Ilford could be the best place to start
+If you are considering changing tack to become an accountant, or maybe you are already in finance and business and thinking about a top up degree, then you clearly want to move forward.
+Mont Rose College in Ilford could be the best place to start.